AltisCorp/TwitterBot/README.md

 node mdtbot.js
 ```

-To tun the client code in the client folder open index.html
+To run the client code in the client folder open index.html